mango314/mta/README.md

 	R051,R245A,59 ST,456NQR,IRT
 	R051,A002,LEXINGTON AVE,456NQR,BMT

+This station has two names `LEXINGTON AVE` and `59 ST`.
 This is a very busy station with passengers between Queens, the Upper East Side, Times Square, and Midtown East.

+# Turnstiles and their Statuses

+You are ready to read the MTA turns tile data.
+I suggest you stop reading and get your hands dirty.
+In about 30 mins to 1 hour, this section will make a lot more sense.

+## Turnstile ID's

+By now, we sort-of-have rough interpretations for Remote-Booth-Station

+- **Remote** is a station entrance
+- **Booth** probably has to do with subway booths
+- Station is well...

+## Door Statuses

+`REGULAR` is not the only code we can have and turnstiles don't necessarily report every 4 hours.
+I've seen status `DOOR OPEN`, `RECOVR AUD`, `LOGON` and time stamps of `08:40:29`.
+These irregularities bend in knots your chances at visualizating MTA's turnstile data.